-To help you make the best decision for your pet, we highlight some of the most common types of dog collars below.
+To help you make the best decision for your pet, we highlight some of the most common types of dog and puppy collars below.
 If you are not sure which model is right for you, speak to a veterinarian or a dog trainer, who can make a recommendation based on your individual dog.

 Recommended Types of Collars for Pet Dogs